Kimweri Mputa Magogo: Background

+Reign

-Unlike his father he was well-educated, and was the choice of the colonial authorities.
+His reign is noted for the decline of traditional authority within the Shambaa Kingdom, as external pressures and internal disputes weakened the monarchy.
+Unlike his father, Kimweri was formally educated by the colonizer and was the obvious choice of the colonial authorities.
 His appointment as sub-chief at Vugha, in line to later become paramount chief, was formally announced by D.M.
 Piggott, the district commissioner, on 23 February 1948.